Find Accommodation in South Africa

 Ceres, in the Western Cape, is named for the Roman goddess of the harvest and plenty.
 Living up to this name, the town has a reputation as one of the best fruit growing areas in South Africa, and accounts for a large amount of the production of deciduous and other fruit in the Cape.

-The fruit industry here so permeates the every day life of the town that the fruit growers have developed a tour through their factories to allow a peek into what makes the fruit from this area better than most, as well as tours of the farms, where the precious harvest is grown and dried for local use and export.
 For an even more interactive (not to mention delicious) experience, the Klondyke Cherry Farm just outside town offers visitors the chance to pick and sample this sweet, tart fruit.
 For something guaranteed to appeal to kids of all ages, an incongruous partnership, yet worth a visit none the less is the toy car collection at Valley Funerals, which currently bears the honour of being the largest privately owned collection of this type in South Africa.

 Within easy reach of the town are several equestrian centres, which offer trails and other horse riding experiences to everyone from children, to complete novices, and the more accomplished rider.
 For the very adventurous, the town is also home to the Western Province Sport parachute club, offering sky diving training and regular jumps.